 Problems with your windows or doors are often a sign that your foundation may be failing.
-Many homeowners blame sticking windows or doors on the humidity, but this problems could be caused by the settling or shifting of your foundation.
+Many homeowners blame sticking windows or doors on the humidity, but this problem could be caused by the settling or shifting of your foundation.
 If your foundation has started to settle, it may also cause cracks to develop around the doors or windows, or cause them to separate from the walls.
-All of these structural issues are usually the result of foundation failure, and can lead to other issues throughout your home, such as water leakage or wall cracks.
+All of these structural issues are usually the result of foundation failure and can lead to other issues throughout your home, such as water leakage or wall cracks.
 Regular inspections of your home for the signs of foundation failure is the best way to avoid serious issues.

 To determine the best solution for your door and window problems, you must first figure out what is causing them.
 Becoming aware of how and why foundation problems arise will help you spot them sooner.
 This will save you time and money by avoiding the expensive and complicated repairs that come with more serious foundation issues.
 Most of the time, sticking doors or windows are caused by foundation movement.
 The most common causes of a foundation movement include: